 Cool off with a swim in the iconic Balos Lagoon.
 The area is famous for its turquoise waters, the wild natural beauty and the beautiful exotic scenery.
 While known for its pure white sand, in many places it actually takes on a lovely pinkish hue, from millions of crushed shells.
 The sea is very shallow and warm.

-Opt for dinner at The Alchemist at Koutouloufari in Hersonissos, a beautiful traditional village.
+For your last night, opt for dinner at The Alchemist at Koutouloufari in Hersonissos, a beautiful traditional village.
 This small family-run restaurant with a casual yet buzzy vibe serves delicious cocktails & authentic Greek food.